Forward Deployed Design

 The Politics of Speed

-Karp and Zamiska (2025) frame speed as a virtue; soldiers were dying while the procurement process deliberated, and the moral case for velocity is clear.
-But even if this was true then - I can't help but feel even in those situations the benefits and reliability that the preoccupation speed claims are likely overstated - British healthcare isn't warfare in Afghanistan.
-Clinical users are under pressure, not under fire.
-The urgency is real - patients wait, staff burn out, systems fail - but it's not the kind of urgency that justifies skipping sensemaking.
-Much of what the current platform supports constitutes an additional tab or app for users to navigate to in an existing workflow, or a new operational dashboard for managers; the consequences of bad design are real but they're not the existential consequences the FDE model's origin story invokes to justify its approach.
+The political economy of speed is worth examining directly.
+Karp and Zamiska (2025) frame velocity as a virtue; soldiers were dying while the procurement process deliberated, and the moral case for speed in that context is straightforward.
+British healthcare is not warfare in Afghanistan, however, and the claim that urgency justifies skipping sensemaking does not transfer cleanly.
+Clinical users are under pressure, not under fire, and much of what the current platform supports - an additional tab in an existing workflow, a new operational dashboard for managers - does not carry the existential stakes the FDE model's origin story invokes to justify its approach.

-When the vendor builds overnight, the people who benefit are the vendor (who demonstrate capability), the client sponsor (who sees rapid progress), and sometimes the one or two end users or organisation that directly informed and specified what got built (who get a version of working software faster directly tailored to their quickly specified demands).
-The people who lose are the end users who get the wrong software faster, the designers who never got to contribute, and who, with the accessibility specialists will have to remediate later to bring the quality up to standard and into alignment with the wider design patterns the organisation demands.
-The product and delivery managers who also struggle to understand or regulate what is getting built and when also lose, as does the organisation that accumulates technical and design debt as features built one week in response to one user's feedback get reworked a few weeks later in response to another's, and a host of products built last year to one provider's specification struggle to scale to system wide design patterns or data infrastructures.
+The distribution of benefit and cost when the vendor builds overnight is not neutral.
+The vendor demonstrates capability; the client sponsor sees rapid progress; the one or two end users who directly specified what got built receive working software quickly tailored to their expressed demands.
+End users who were not in the room get the wrong software faster; designers who never got to contribute will later remediate alongside accessibility specialists; product and delivery managers lose visibility into what is being built and when; and the organisation accumulates technical and design debt as features built in response to one user's feedback get reworked in response to another's, while products built to one provider's specification struggle to scale to system-wide design patterns or data infrastructures.

-The FDE model isn't wrong; it's incomplete.
-It works when the problem is clear, localised and data sources are clean and readily available and when iteration can be genuinely informed by user feedback.
-It fails when the problem is contested, when the users can't articulate what they need, or when the systemic challenges the software is intended to address extend to aspects of the system - data pipelining, unreliable source systems - that no amount of quickly iterated, drag-and-drop-builder applications can solve.
-The key distinction is between speed, velocity, and quality: speed is how fast you can build; velocity is how fast you can build the right thing; quality is how well the thing you built actually works for users.
-The FDE model optimises for speed, but in contexts like the NHS - where legacy data infrastructure, analogue processes, and unreliable source systems mean that the front-end application is only ever as good as the data and workflows feeding it - we need to optimise for velocity and quality, which means taking the time to think, to represent, to reflect, and to iterate with intention and acknowledgement of the wider human systems we are working within rather than just with speed.
+The FDE model works when the problem is clear, when data sources are clean, and when iteration can be genuinely informed by user feedback.
+It fails when the problem is contested, when users cannot articulate what they need, or when the systemic challenges the software is intended to address extend to data pipelines and unreliable source systems that no amount of quickly iterated, drag-and-drop-built applications can resolve.
+In NHS contexts - where legacy data infrastructure and analogue processes mean the front-end application is only ever as good as the data and workflows feeding it - optimising for speed alone is insufficient; what matters is building the right thing at a pace that accounts for the wider human systems the product sits within.

 What This Means for the Scoping Work

-The FDE approach would be different: just start building, see what works, iterate.
-The representation is the software itself.
-I understand the appeal; scoping documents can become bureaucratic cover for inaction, substituting for doing, and in the time it takes to write, review, and approve a scoping document, a good developer could have built something real.
+The FDE approach would be different: start building, see what works, iterate, with the software as the representation.
+The appeal is genuine; scoping documents can become bureaucratic cover for inaction, and a good developer could build something real in the time it takes to write, review, and approve a specification.

-But I've seen what happens when you skip this step.
-You build the wrong thing fast.
-Each product develops its own design patterns, its own technical debt.
-Patterns propagate across a platform before anyone has asked whether they're the right patterns, and the cumulative user experience is a patchwork of inconsistent interactions that frustrate users and slow down workflows - before you even consider the data pipeline challenges that also affect product viability.
+The pattern when this step gets skipped is consistent, however.
+Each product develops its own design conventions and its own technical debt; patterns propagate across a platform before anyone has asked whether they are the right patterns; and the cumulative user experience is a patchwork of inconsistent interactions that frustrate users and slow down workflows - before even accounting for the data pipeline challenges that also affect product viability.

 References